kby-ai/FaceRecognition-Windows/README.md

 # FaceRecognition-Windows
 ## Introduction
-This is the face recognition Python project for Windows.
+This is the Face Recognition Python project for Windows.

 > The demo is integrated with KBY-AI's Face Recognition Server SDK.